 Brooks, a City designated Reinvestment Zone, continues to foster the development of its business and technology center on the south side of San Antonio through its aggressive business attraction and retention efforts.
 Recognized as one of the most innovative economic development projects in the United States, Brooks is a 1,308-acre community with approximately 350 acres available in undeveloped land.
 To further support advanced manufacturing in San Antonio, Bexar County announced at the end of 2020 that they will be moving forward with constructing a new \$13 million workforce training facility located at Brooks.
 In June 2018, Brooks began work on a 350,000-square foot light industrial facility to help attract developers of various goods.
 This new facility will help increase the appeal of Brooks as a hub for the advanced manufacturing industry, one of San Antonio's prominent target industries.
 Total economic activity attributed to businesses located in the Brooks campus supported over 3,300 jobs in 2019.
-Brooks recently announced in 2020 that Amazon plans to open two new fulfillment centers and a new delivery station on their campus is a prime example of the attractiveness of the campus to future developers and companies.
-Amazon's operations would create over 1,500 new full-time jobs.
+Brooks announced in 2020 that Amazon plans to open two new fulfillment centers and a new delivery station on their campus which would create over 1,500 new full-time jobs.